SonalPriyam/ScrapCart-AI-Powered-Scrap--Marketplace/README.md

 - **Transformers (Hugging Face BLIP/BERT)** (Image captioning, NLP)
 - **folium, streamlit-folium** (Mapping & clustering)
 - **Joblib, Pandas, NumPy** (Data management)

+The models and features in this project were trained and tested on a custom dataset collected specifically for scrap classification and price prediction.
+The dataset contains images of various scrap types such as metals, plastics, electronics, and more, to ensure diversity.
+Each image is labeled with the appropriate scrap category.The daatset is taken from kaggle (https://www.kaggle.com/datasets/sumn2u/garbage-classification-v2)

+you can try the live app :- https://scrapcart-ai-powered-scrap--marketplace-dm9knepxtgd6inftbyyzge.streamlit.app/